pflanze/website/README.md

 string, every HTML element that doesn't already have a `title` attribute will gain one that contains a backtrace from the location where the constructor for that element is called.
 This allows to trace back to the code that generated the element in question.
+Important: build in debug mode or the backtrace will be useless.

 ## License